pablocarderam/opqua/README.md

 Check out the `changelog` file for information on recent updates.

-Opqua has been used in-depth to study [pathogen evolution across fitness valleys](https://github.com/pablocarderam/fitness_valleys_opqua)
+Opqua has been used in-depth to study [pathogen evolution across fitness valleys](https://github.com/pablocarderam/fitness_valleys_opqua).
-(preprint forthcoming).
+Check out the preprint on [biorXiv](https://doi.org/10.1101/2021.12.16.473045).

 Opqua is developed by [Pablo Cárdenas](https://pablo-cardenas.com) and Mauricio Santos-Vega.